Global catastrophe scenarios: World population and agricultural crisis

 The authors of this study believe the mentioned agricultural crisis will begin to have an effect on the world after 2020 and will become critical after 2050.
 Geologist Dale Allen Pfeiffer claims that coming decades could see spiraling food prices without relief and massive starvation on a global level such as never experienced before.

 Since supplies of petroleum and natural gas are essential to modern agriculture techniques, a fall in global oil supplies (see peak oil for global concerns) could cause spiking food prices and unprecedented famine in the coming decades.

 Wheat is humanity's third-most-produced cereal.
 Extant fungal infections such as Ug99 (a kind of stem rust) can cause 100% crop losses in most modern varieties.
 Little or no treatment is possible and the infection spreads on the wind.
 Should the world's large grain-producing areas become infected, the ensuing crisis in wheat availability would lead to price spikes and shortages in other food products.

 Human activity has triggered an extinction event often referred to as the sixth "mass extinction", which scientists consider a major threat to the continued existence of human civilization.
 The 2019 Global Assessment Report on Biodiversity and Ecosystem Services, published by the United Nations' Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services, asserts that roughly one million species of plants and animals face extinction from human impacts such as expanding land use for industrial agriculture and livestock rearing, along with overfishing.
 A 1997 assessment states that over a third of Earth's land has been modified by humans, that atmospheric carbon dioxide has increased around 30 percent, that humans are the dominant source of nitrogen fixation, that humans control most of the Earth's accessible surface fresh water, and that species extinction rates may be over a hundred times faster than normal.
 Ecological destruction which impacts food production could produce a human population crash.

 Non-anthropogenic

 Of all species that have ever lived, 99% have gone extinct.
 Earth has experienced numerous mass extinction events, in which up to 96% of all species present at the time were eliminated.
-A notable example is the K-T extinction event, which killed the dinosaurs.
+A notable example is the K-Pg extinction event, which killed the dinosaurs.
 The types of threats posed by nature have been argued to be relatively constant, though this has been disputed.
 A number of other astronomical threats have also been identified.